Cosmic inflation: Few inhomogeneities remain

 Because the accelerating expansion of space stretches out any initial variations in density or temperature to very large length scales, an essential feature of inflation is that it smooths out inhomogeneities and anisotropies, and reduces the curvature of space.
 This pushes the Universe into a very simple state in which it is completely dominated by the inflaton field and the only significant inhomogeneities are tiny quantum fluctuations.
 Inflation also dilutes exotic heavy particles, such as the magnetic monopoles predicted by many extensions to the Standard Model of particle physics.
 If the Universe was only hot enough to form such particles before a period of inflation, they would not be observed in nature, as they would be so rare that it is quite likely that there are none in the observable universe.
 Together, these effects are called the inflationary "no-hair theorem" by analogy with the no hair theorem for black holes.

-The "no-hair" theorem works because the cosmological horizon is no different than that of a black-hole except in that there'd not be testable disagreements about what would be on the other side.
+The "no-hair" theorem works because the cosmological horizon does not differ from that of a black-hole except in that there'd not be testable disagreements about what would be on the other side.
 One interpretation of the no-hair theorem is that the Universe (observable and unobservable) expands by an enormous factor during inflation.
 In an expanding universe, energy densities generally fall, or get diluted, as the volume of the Universe increases.
 For example, the density of ordinary "cold" matter (dust) declines as the inverse of the volume: when linear dimensions double, the energy density declines by a factor of eight; the radiation energy density declines even more rapidly as the Universe expands since the wavelength of each photon is stretched (redshifted), in addition to the photons being dispersed by the expansion.
 When linear dimensions are doubled, the energy density in radiation falls by a factor of sixteen (see the solution of the energy density continuity equation for an ultra-relativistic fluid).
 During inflation, the energy density in the inflaton field is roughly constant.
 However, the energy density in everything else, including inhomogeneities, curvature, anisotropies, exotic particles, and standard-model particles is falling, and through sufficient inflation these all become negligible.
 This leaves the Universe flat and symmetric, and (apart from the homogeneous inflaton field) mostly empty, at the moment inflation ends and reheating begins.